babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Words for .NET.md

 ## Getting Started with Aspose.Words for .NET

-Are you ready to give Aspose.Words for .NET a try?
-Simply execute `Install-Package Aspose.Words` from Package Manager Console in Visual Studio to fetch the NuGet package.
-If you already have Aspose.Words for .NET and want to upgrade the version, please execute `Update-Package Aspose.Words` to get the latest version.
+Ready to give Aspose.Words for .NET a try?
+Simply run `Install-Package Aspose.Words` from Package Manager Console in Visual Studio to fetch the NuGet package.
+If you already have Aspose.Words for .NET and want to upgrade the version, please run `Update-Package Aspose.Words` to get the latest version.

 ## Using C# to Create a DOC File from Scratch